What’s Wrong With Your Note Template

 - Some EHR programs allow you to customize a template to make it more useful to you, or to use one open narrative box for your note.
 In the latter case, consider cutting and pasting your own template, or at least the headings for areas you want to include in your note, but not all the checkboxes.

-- One last point: We tend to tell ourselves that note templates with lots of checkboxes will take less time to fill out, and allow us to spend less time on our notes.
-But in my experience, with a little practice, you can write much more meaningful notes without an over-reliance on checkboxes, and write them just as quickly.
-If you need help writing quick and detailed notes, check out my pre-recorded course “What’s Missing From Your Charts: Writing Great Notes“, which comes with three downloadable templates (including one of my own) or sign up for a consultation with me to get help with or feedback on your notes.
+- One last point: We tend to tell ourselves that note templates with lots of checkboxes will take less time to fill out, or rely on AI documentation programs, thinking this will allow us to spend less time on our notes.
+But in my experience, with a little practice, you can write much more meaningful notes without an over-reliance on checkboxes or AI, and write them just as quickly.
+If you need help writing quick and detailed notes, check out my pre-recorded course “What’s Missing From Your Charts: Writing Great Notes“, which comes with downloadable note templates I designed based on insurance plan audit criteria.